foxygoat/foxygo.at/README.md

 # Firebase hosting of https://foxygo.at

-The `foxygo.at` domain is used to name Go modules.
-However it does not host those modules, but instead redirects to the code on github.com.
+The `foxygo.at` domain is used to serve github.com/foxygoat repositories as Go modules and raw file content.

+It does not host those repositories, but instead redirects to the code on github.com.
 Firebase is used to do this redirection as it does it easily, cheaply (free!) and with TLS.

 ## Requirements

-* GNU make
+- GNU make
-* jsonnet and jsonnetfmt
+- jsonnet and jsonnetfmt
-* Firebase CLI
+- Firebase CLI

 GNU make should be installed by default on most systems.
 If not, install it.